McKinsey urges end to turnaround pioneer's U.S. racketeering lawsuit

 “Although McKinsey whines that it is being targeted by Jay Alix as a competitor, it fails to explain why Mr. Alix would pick on McKinsey as opposed to other competitors,” he said.

-The lawsuit was filed after a Wall Street Journal article questioned whether McKinsey’s RTS unit sufficiently disclosed potential conflicts of interest.
+The lawsuit was filed after an article in The Wall Street Journal questioned whether McKinsey’s RTS unit sufficiently disclosed potential conflicts of interest.

 An Aug.
 22 conference is scheduled before U.S. District Judge Jesse Furman.

 McKinsey began advising Chapter 11 debtors through RTS in 2011.
-The industry is dominated by rivals including AlixPartners, Alvarez & Marsal and FTI Consulting Inc (FCN.N).
+The industry is dominated by rivals including AlixPartners, Alvarez & Marsal and FTI Consulting Inc.